Nadex fees: How much does it cost to trade?

 There is no fee for out-of-the-money settlements.
-0.70$ and 0.50$ are the prices for settling binary options and knock-out options in-the-money, respectively.
+0.70$ and 0.50$ are the prices for settling binary options and knock-out options in the money, respectively.
 Similar to Direct Traders, Nadex will never charge a fee that exceeds the settlement payout.

 A special surcharge for Market Makers exists solely on Binary options.
 If your profit per contract is more than $2, then 50% of your profit above $2 per profit is taken by Nadex per month.
-This is applicable solely for Market Maker members.
+This is applicable solely to Market Maker members.

 FCM (Futures Commodities Merchant) Member

 The third type of trader is the FCM (Futures Commodities Merchant) Member, who trades on behalf of a small group of people.
 The fee structure for them is as follows:

 There is no initial membership fee.
 Creating an account calls for a minimum deposit of $100,000 and maintaining a minimum balance of at least $50,000.
 These are also high-volume trades.
 The fee stays at 35 cents per side of a contract, i.e., opening and closing for the first ten trades opened, and becomes free after the 10th one.

 There are no settlement fees for settling out-of-the-money.
 A charge of $0.35 per contract settled in the money is applicable.
 Unlike Money Makers, the same price is applicable for all trading options.